All Episodes

 This ran on November 20th.

-This is uh Tuesday, the 25th, Saturday or Sunday.
+This is Tuesday, Saturday or Sunday.

-A celebration, regardless of creed, a time for all Americans to come together after a divisive election year.
+At any rate, ah, Thanksgiving is how it begins, a celebration, regardless of creed, a time for all Americans to come together after a divisive election year.

 That's how it begins.

-I'm sure she means this Innocently, but that's not what Thanksgiving is.
+I'm sure she means this innocently, but that's not what Thanksgiving is.

 The Thanksgiving holiday.

-Where if it weren't for the Indians teaching us all that, why there wouldn't be an America.
+Where if it weren't for the Indians teaching us all that, why, there wouldn't be an America.

-And now look what we've done to the Indians.
+And look what we've done to the Indians.

-Thanksgiving was a proclaimed national holiday by our first president George Washington, and the purpose was to give thanks to God for blessing this nation and its founding and creation.
+Thanksgiving was a proclaimed national holiday by our first president, George Washington, and the purpose was to give thanks to God for blessing this nation and its founding and creation.

 That's what read any number of Washington speeches, and you think you're listening to Billy Graham.